-The PDB archive is managed by the Worldwide Protein Data Bank (wwPDB), a consortium of organizations that host deposition, annotation, and distribution centers for PDB data and collaborate on a variety of projects and outreach efforts.^{2,3} foundation.wwpdb.org activities of the wwPDB, including symposia and events that will be held in 2021.
+The PDB archive is managed by the Worldwide Protein Data Bank (wwPDB), a consortium of organizations that host deposition, annotation, and distribution centers for PDB data and collaborate on a variety of projects and outreach efforts.^{2,3} foundation.wwpdb.org including symposia and events that will be held in 2021.
 Individual and institutional donations are critical for future wwPDB outreach efforts.